This article about mice details below

 Vitamins – Small Animal Vitamins

-Mouse shampoo – is available for the upper-class mouse to wash ask.
+Mouse shampoo – is available for the upper-class we stock small animal shampoo.

 Bed – For the luxurious mice who likes comfort.